CrispStrobe/dartCSP/readme.md

 A powerful, general-purpose library for modeling and solving Constraint Satisfaction Problems (CSPs) in Dart.
 Built with intelligent backtracking search, consistency-checking algorithms, and smart heuristics to efficiently solve complex logic puzzles.

+This library offers **two ways to define your problem**: a high-level **Problem builder** for fast and intuitive development, and a manual **CspProblem class** for direct control over the underlying structure.

 > **Note**: This project is a port and enhancement of the excellent [csp.js](https://github.com/PrajitR/jusCSP) by Prajit Ramachandran, adapted for Dart's strong typing, async capabilities, and object-oriented structure.
-This also enables easy use with flutter projects.
+This also enables easy use with Flutter projects.

 ## What is a Constraint Satisfaction Problem?